pUrGe12/Beep-AttackVector/_SandBox/FakeNet/README.md

+# Compile
+Compile the cpp program using the below command,

+        g++ -o DetectFakeNet script.cpp -lwininet

 # Code explanation

 1. We essentially perform two sets of analysis.
 One is to check if `SLL certificate` is present, and the other is to check the `HTML response` and validate that.